Table of contents

 Lengthy IP address transfer process

-A business must meet its RIR’s policy requirements if it wants to obtain IPv4 blocks through a transfer.
-Regional Internet Registries that facilitate transfers have specific requirements and unique pre-approval procedures to ensure that buyers comply with transfer requirements.
-For example, one of the specific requirements is to justify the need for IP addresses.
+A business must comply with its RIR’s policies to obtain IPv4 blocks through a transfer.
+Regional Internet Registries that facilitate transfers implement structured review and pre-approval procedures to ensure that buyers qualify under current allocation policies.
+For example, organizations are required to justify their operational need for IPv4 resources.

-The pre-approval process may take a few days; however, the entire transfer process may take two or three weeks.
-Also, RIRs may apply transaction fees to the seller and the buyer depending on the size of the block being transferred.
+The pre-approval process may take several days; however, the entire transfer process can extend to two or three weeks, depending on registry timelines and documentation requirements.
+Also, RIRs may apply transfer fees to the seller and the buyer based on the size of the block.
 For example, the transfer fee for the IPv4 address space starts from $500 at ARIN – the American Registry for Internet Numbers.

 In contrast, leasing is a simpler process that may take only a few days.
-For example, on the IPXO Marketplace, verified IP lessees can lease within 5 minutes and bring the resources to any infrastructure within 24 hours.
-To sum up, a company that needs resources quickly, can benefit from leasing IPv4 blocks instead of buying.
+For example, on the IPXO Platform, verified IP lessees can lease within 5 minutes and bring the resources to any infrastructure within 24 hours.
+For companies that require rapid scalability, leasing IPv4 blocks can provide faster access compared to traditional purchase transfers.

 Competitive pricing

-IP leasing proposes a more cost-efficient solution.
-The average IP lease price at IPXO – the world’s first fully automated IP lease and management platform – is around $0.50 per month on average.
+IP leasing offers a more cost-efficient solution.
+At IPXO – the world’s first fully automated IP lease, monetization, and management platform, IPv4 addresses can be leased for as little as $0.29 per month.
 Every IP holder can set and offer competitive pricing, which further benefits IP lessees.

 Buying IPv4 requires a significantly larger investment upfront than leasing IPv4